syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Fixed Node

-Layout provides support to arrange the nodes with reference to the position of a fixed node and the fixed node has to be set to the`fixedNode` propery of layout.
+Layout provides support to arrange the nodes with reference to the position of a fixed node and the fixed node has to be set to the `layout.fixedNode`.
 This is helpful when you try to expand/collapse a node.
 It might be expected that the position of the double-clicked node should not be changed.

 {% highlight js %}